derRiesenOtter/bachelor/docs/thesis/results.typ

 === Visualization of Input Features

-@salinity_idr shows the saliency scores visualized along the amino acid sequence of P04264, which is labeled as a @llps protein @hou_machine_2024.
-This protein was labeled as an @idr protein @hou_machine_2024 and was therefore predicted with the @idr model.
+@salinity_idr shows the saliency scores visualized along the amino acid sequence of P04264, which is labeled as a @idr @llps protein @hou_machine_2024.
+Therefore, the results of the @idr model are shown here.
 The predicted probability for it to be a @llps protein was 98 % with this works model.
 There are two bright colored bands visible at around the residues 190 to 200 and 555 to 570.
 Many more less bright bands are visible as well.
 The left bright band lies within a intermediate filament rod domain @noauthor_prorule_nodate.
-The right bright band is near an
+The right bright band is near an @idr @noauthor_mobidb_nodate.
-@idr of the protein @noauthor_mobidb_nodate.

 #figure(image("figures/captum_idr_P04264_1.0_0.9834264516830444_ID-PSP.png"), caption: [Visualization of the Input Features using the IDR model on the protein P04264.]) <salinity_idr>

-For comparison using the catGranule 2.0 web app yielded a score of 0.845 and the LLPS propensity profile seen in @llpsprofile @monti_catgranule_2025.
+For comparison, using the catGranule 2.0 web app yielded a score of 0.845 (1 is the highest possible value) and the LLPS propensity profile seen in @llpsprofile @monti_catgranule_2025.
 While they both show some similar regions to be important for @llps, the left bright band in the saliency map is missing in the plot of catGranule 2.0.